theAgingApprentice/recipes/docs/recipes-BRD.md

 - Prep-ahead flag correctly detected for at least 80% of recipes where it applies ✅
 - Dish type correctly detected by Claude for at least 80% of imported recipes ✅
 - AI meal planning produces a suggestion set that the user accepts at least partially — pending full browser test
-- Recipe links visible and manageable from both detail and edit views — pending PR #8
+- Recipe links visible and manageable from detail page ✅
-- Wishlist un-flag prompt appears correctly after first cook of a wishlist recipe — pending PR #9
+- Wishlist un-flag prompt appears correctly after cooking a wishlist recipe ✅
-- Partner can use the app without any instruction ✅ (Help page now live)
+- Partner can use the app without any instruction ✅ (Help page live)